Sukankrishnan/PlaywrightWithJavaScript/README.md

 # PlaywrightWithJavaScript
-Projects of Playwright with TypeScript
+Projects of Playwright with TypeScript.